grobinx/sql-taaf/readme.md

 - **Description**: A class that analyzes the AST to identify dependencies and relations in SQL queries.
 - **Features**:
   - Finds dependencies in SQL queries.
-  - Identifies tables and other objects used in queries.
+  - Identifies relations and columns if exists in statement.
 - **Example usage**:
   ```typescript
   const tokenizer = new SqlTokenizer();